giorgi-tsu/lecture-datascience.myst/lectures/pandas/intro.md

 A Series is a single column of data, with row labels for each observation.

-pandas refers to the row labels as the *index* of the Series.
+Pandas refers to the row labels as the *index* of the Series.

 ```{figure} ../_static/PandasSeries.png
 :alt: PandasSeries.png